-Students are exposed to various specialized disciplines in criminal justice such as domestic terrorism, ethics, financial and white-collar crimes, corporate and private security, and administrative issues.
+Students are exposed to various specialized disciplines in criminal justice such as domestic terrorism, ethics, corporate and private security, and administrative issues.
 Students will also study police operations, including traffic enforcement, report writing, use of force issues, critical incident tactics and advanced investigation techniques.

 Bachelor of Science Degree in Criminal Justice students will utilize the skills and knowledge acquired in each term to participate in a challenging multi-session Criminal Justice Senior Capstone in their final term.
 The Criminal Justice Senior Capstone Project is a real-time investigative assignment beginning with a mock crime event and involves gathering information from victims and/or witnesses, processing the crime scene and culminates with drafting a comprehensive report and evidence portfolio that will be presented to a panel of law enforcement professionals.
+Students utilize Folio to develop a digital portfolio that can be used when applying for employment and demonstrating skills acquired during the program.